 Becoming a Foster Parent

 We know that foster parents are the key to providing quality care for children, and we are working hard to recruit more homes.
-If you are interested in becoming a foster parent, or if you know anyone who is, please contact one of our four licensing and child-placing agencies.
+If you are interested in becoming a foster parent, or if you know anyone who is, please contact one of our three licensing and child-placing agencies.
 Each of the agencies can help you get started by signing you up for an orientation or scheduling you into the next training class.

 - 4KIDS of South Florida (DBA 4KIDS Treasure Coast)

 4KIDS is a faith-based agency that recruits foster parents through the local church community.
 It’s training curriculum includes a faith-based component.

 Camelot recruits foster homes from among the general public and does not include a faith-based focus in its training curriculum.

 - Mount Bethel Human Services - now Prevention Central

 Prevention Control is charged by Communities Connected for Kids to recruit, train and license foster homes, particularly among our African American community.
 It’s training curriculum includes a faith-based component.